janzenz/tinder-school/README.md

 ## Moreover
 ##### If I had more time and more freedom on this project, here are the things I could have improved, not in order:
 * Although its trivial to implement, I could have applied Mouse Drag and Drop events.
 But since I was using Chrome's mobile mode I was limited to Touch Events, hence I implemented Touch instead of Mouse Events.
+* Add JSDoc for documentation and add more comments.
 * Use JavaScript animations.
 I intentionally used CSS animations because it's easier quicker to mimic (pixel by pixel) the current animation.
 * Use **Flow** or **TypeScript**.
 Not necessary but will help in the long run.
 * Add testing using Enzyme, Chai, and Mocha, especially for the Tinder-style University picking.